Shaniya18/PMS/README.md

-Here is your **properly formatted, professional, clean, and organized README** for the *Pharmacy Management System (PMS)* — ready to paste into GitHub:

----

 # **Pharmacy Management System (PMS)**

 A comprehensive **Pharmacy Management System** built with **VB.NET** and **SQL Server**, designed to streamline pharmacy operations through efficient billing, inventory management, prescription handling, and secure transaction processing.